 About me

-Filmmaker.
-Co-founder @ Much Much Media.
+Writer, filmmaker, overthinker, music-tinkerer.
+Co-founder @ Much Much Media

 29.6.22